 The San Pedro River is the only remaining SW river not dammed - as a result, it is the largest migratory flyway in the country.
 The cabin is located on a dirt road, deep along the river valley, across from the river.
 The birding is fabulous, as is the hiking or horseback riding, if you haul your horses in.
 Stabling available on the ranch.
-Or a guided horseback ride is available at a neighboring ranch.
 The area is under major conservation which has preserved wildlife corridors from the mountains to the river.
 Bear, ring-tailed cats, coati, mountain lions, desert tortoise, deer... they are all here.
 A wildlife guide is available for hire for back country exploration.

 If you were to hike up Hot Springs Canyon, it brings you through a year-round running stream and to Hooker Hot Springs on the Muleshoe Ranch.
 This is wild back country and is generally considered to be a very long day hike or an overnight hike.
 It is possible to have someone meet you and drive you back to the cabin.

 Other trips, with back country permits, can take you into the Aravaipa Wilderness.

 Of course there's the alternative - sitting on the porch or out in the sun and being quiet and still, separating yourself from the frantic rush of the outside world.
 Being here is like living in an earlier century.